Dean Glover

 Dean Victor Glover (born 29 December 1963) is an English former football player and manager.
 A cultured and stylish defender, he had the ball control skills of a midfielder.
-He played 457 league games in a seventeen-year career in the English Football League.
+He played 457 league games in a 17-year career in the English Football League.

-He started his career at Aston Villa in 1980, before he moved on to Middlesbrough seven years later.
+He started his career at Aston Villa in 1980 before he moved on to Middlesbrough seven years later.
 He spent two seasons at "Boro", helping the club to promotion out of the Second Division via the play-offs in 1988, before he was sold on to Port Vale in February 1989 for £200,000.
 He spent nine years at Vale, becoming a club legend for his service.
-During that time he helped the club to win promotion out of the Third Division via the play-offs in 1989, and then out of the Second Division in 1993–94.
+During that time, he helped the club to win promotion out of the Third Division via the play-offs in 1989, and then out of the Second Division in 1993–94.
 He also played in the club's victory in the 1993 Football League Trophy final, as well as the defeat in the final of the Anglo-Italian Cup in 1996.
-He was also named on the PFA Team of the Year in 1993–94.
-He moved on to non-league Kidderminster Harriers in 1998, before retiring the following year.
+He was also named to the PFA Team of the Year in 1993–94.
+He moved on to non-League Kidderminster Harriers in 1998 before retiring the following year.

-He joined the back-room staff at Port Vale, and was promoted to first team manager in October 2008, vacating the post in May 2009.
+He joined the back-room staff at Port Vale and was promoted to first-team manager in October 2008, vacating the post in May 2009.
 He returned to a youth team coaching role in July 2012.
 His son Danny was a striker at the club until he was released at the end of his contract in 2010.

 Playing career

 Aston Villa

-Despite being as Birmingham City fan, Glover began his footballing career with hometown club Aston Villa, progressing through the youth ranks from the age of fourteen to eventually sign professional terms in December 1981 following an eighteen-month apprenticeship.
+Despite being a Birmingham City fan, Glover began his footballing career with hometown club Aston Villa, progressing through the youth team ranks from the age of 14 to eventually sign professional terms in December 1981 following an 18-month apprenticeship.
 He made his debut under Tony Barton on 11 January 1984, in a 3–0 defeat to Norwich City at Carrow Road in an FA Cup Third Round Replay.

-He never really became a first team fixture in Graham Turner's First Division side, and also played little part of Billy McNeill's reign of 1986–87 that saw Villa relegated into the Second Division.
-He spent a brief period of 1987 on loan at Billy McEwan's Sheffield United, but made only five league appearances for the Second Division side.
-In his six years at Villa Park he made just 39 top-flight appearances, scoring one goal.
+He never really became a first-team fixture in Graham Turner's First Division side, and also played little part in Billy McNeill's reign of 1986–87 that saw Villa relegated into the Second Division.
+He spent a brief period in 1987 on loan at Billy McEwan's Sheffield United.
+Still, he made only five league appearances for the Second Division side.
+In his six years at Villa Park, he made just 39 top-flight appearances, scoring one goal.